wangjieest/PAF/README.md

 let's look at a simple usage

-I have a interface and it‘s implication，with a method bar：
+I have a interface and it‘s implemented as below, with a method bar:

     // interface file
     class foo_i {